|

 December 21st, 2009

-By Randall Whitehead
+Randall Whitehead blogs about CCFLs

 Those people who want energy efficiency but are turned off by the compact fluorescent lamps (CFLs) that they are finding at their local home stores should take a look at cold cathode fluorescent lamps (CCFLs).
 They come in the shapes that we all use, such as household bulbs, flame tip and globe; and are available [...]